Unlocking the Secrets of Background Eraser Tool Photoshop

 It is not crucially essential, but it is an exciting fact about Photoshop.
 Learning about how the process works is always great.

-Remove the Background keeping the Subject Untouched
+How to Remove Background, Keeping the Subject Untouched

 Now, we will start making a tutorial on what we have learned and work on a real-world example of this tool.
 I will use an image of a sunflower with a blue sky as a background of the image.